carlos-alberto-silva/ICESat2VegR/README.md

 Silva,C.A; Hamamura,C.rICESat2Veg: An R Package for NASA's Ice, Cloud, and Elevation Satellite (ICESat-2) Data Processing and Visualization for Terrestrial Applications.version 0.0.1, accessed on November.
 22 2023, available at: <https://CRAN.R-project.org/package=rICESat2Veg>

 # Disclaimer
-**rICESat2Veg package has not been developted by the GEDI team.
-It comes with no guarantee, expressed or implied, and the authors hold no responsibility for its use or reliability of its outputs.**
+**rICESat2Veg package comes with no guarantee, expressed or implied, and the authors hold no responsibility for its use or reliability of its outputs.**